Plan of San Diego: Content

-Declaring the creation of a Liberating Army of Races and Peoples, the Plan of San Diego called for the recruitment of Mexican nationals, Native Americans and Mexican Americans to rebel against the United States.
-The central goal of the plan was to "free Texas, New Mexico, Arizona, California, and Colorado from U.S. control" (see Reconquista).
+Declaring the creation of a Liberating Army of Races and Peoples, the Plan of San Diego called for the recruitment of Mexican Americans, African Americans, Native Americans, and Japanese Americans to rebel against the United States.
+The central goal of the plan was to free Texas, New Mexico, Arizona, California, and Colorado from US control (see Reconquista).
 These states would become an independent republic that in the future could be reunited with Mexico.
-To the north, rebels hoped to conquer other states to produce a buffer zone between the United States and Mexico.
+To the north, neighboring states of those aforementioned would be seized by those of African and Japanese descent in order to create republics in the same organizational structure of the Hispanic state envisioned by the plan, as well as to become a buffer zone between the United States and the new Mexican and Tejano republic, which was never named.

-On February 20, 1915, the plan was called for starting the execution of "North American" men over the age of 16; only the elderly as well as women and children were to be spared.
-Also executed would be Mexican Americans who refused to participate in the plan.
-A notable provision of the plan was the protection of Native Americans, with native land being returned to them.
+On February 20, 1915, the plan was called for starting the execution of "North American" (most likely to be interpreted as White) men over the age of 16; only the elderly as well as women and children were to be spared.
+A notable provision of the plan was the protection of Native Americans, with their land being returned to them, regardless of participation in the war.

 The plan was penned in San Diego, Texas, but it was actually signed by rebels inside a jail cell in Monterrey, Mexico.
-Although their identities and motivations remain unknown, there is much speculation as to who was responsible.

-On February 20, when the plan was supposed to be enacted, rebel leaders revised the plan to focus solely on the liberation of Texas, which would become a base from which advance the revolution throughout the Southwestern United States.
+On February 20, when the plan was supposed to be enacted, rebel leaders instead revised the plan to focus solely on the liberation of Texas, which would become a base from which advance the revolution throughout the Southwestern United States.